vivien-chu/GROMACS-analysis/BondCorrelationForHomoPolymer/README.txt

-gmx trjconv -f *.xtc -o angle.gro -s *.tpr -n angle.ndx -dt 10 Sometimes, the file is very large, you may need to split it into several smaller files by doing: split -b 400m origin_file splited_path
+gmx trjconv -f *.xtc -o angle.gro -s *.tpr -n angle.ndx -dt 10 Sometimes, the file is very large, you may need to split it into several smaller files by doing: split -b 400m angle.gro bond/bond
+This will give you several small files called *aa, *ab, etc al. You need to manually make the start and end lines complete for each small file.